What is a Manifold?

 Compactness and Two Useful Descriptions

-Projective space is compact: the quotient map restricts to a continuous
+Projective space is compact.
+The quotient map restricts to a continuous surjection

 Both descriptions are useful and will appear in subsequent constructions.

-affine charts above by verifying that the transition maps \(\varphi_j \circ
+from the affine charts above, by verifying that the transition maps \(\varphi_j \circ \varphi_i^{-1}\)

 Products and Tori

-dimensions of the factors and an atlas built by taking products of charts.
+of the factors and an atlas built by taking products of charts.
+The recipe is

-The construction is mechanical, but it is the source of one of the most
+routine, but it is the source of one of the most important examples in geometry,

 The Product of Manifolds